Pathways to Adulthood: A Learning Conference on Transition

 Event Schedule

-• Join for an introduction and keynote from a self-advocate and graduate of the Partners in Policymaking program.
+• Join for an introduction and keynote from self-advocate Cainan Molzer, a graduate of the Partners in Policymaking program and member of the Oregon Council on Developmental Disabilities.

 1. Supported Decision Making and Alternatives to Guardianship (Part 1 of 2) - Em Braman